Shaun Cassidy

-Shaun Paul Cassidy (born September 27, 1958) is an American singer, songwriter, actor and television producer and screenwriter.
-He has created and/or produced a number of television series, including American Gothic, Roar, and Invasion.
+Shaun Paul Cassidy (born September 27, 1958) is an American singer, actor, television producer and screenwriter.
+He has created or produced a number of television series, including American Gothic, Roar, and Invasion.
 Cassidy was also an executive producer and writer for NBC's medical drama New Amsterdam.

 While in high school, Cassidy signed a contract with Warner Bros.
 Records, leading to his albums Shaun Cassidy, Born Late, Under Wraps, Room Service, and Wasp.
-Almost concurrently, Cassidy starred in the ABC television series The Hardy Boys Mysteries (January 1977 - January 1979), as well as the short-lived Breaking Away, and had a stint on the daytime soap General Hospital.
+Almost concurrently, Cassidy starred in the ABC television series The Hardy Boys (January 1977 – January 1979), as well as the short-lived television version of Breaking Away, and had a stint on the daytime soap General Hospital.

-While appearing on Broadway in the hit musical drama Blood Brothers, Cassidy wrote his first television pilot, American Gothic (1995).
+While appearing on Broadway in the musical drama Blood Brothers, Cassidy wrote his first television pilot, American Gothic (1995).
 In 2020, Cassidy returned to the stage with his one-man show The Magic of a Midnight Sky.
-Cassidy is the eldest child of Academy Award–winning actress Shirley Jones and the second child of Tony Award-winning actor Jack Cassidy.
+Cassidy is the eldest child of Academy Award–winning actress Shirley Jones and the second child of Tony Award–winning actor Jack Cassidy.
 Shaun is the older brother of Patrick and Ryan Cassidy, and the younger half-brother of David Cassidy, and the uncle of Katie Cassidy.

 Early life, family and education

-Shaun Cassidy grew up in Los Angeles, California and New York City; he is the son of Shirley Jones and Jack Cassidy.
+Shaun Cassidy grew up in Los Angeles, California, and New York City; he is the son of Shirley Jones and Jack Cassidy.
 In addition to an elder half-brother, David Cassidy, he has two younger brothers, Patrick and Ryan Cassidy.

-He attended boarding school in Bucks County, Pennsylvania at the Solebury School in Solebury Township, and graduated from Beverly Hills High School.
+He attended boarding school in Bucks County, Pennsylvania, at the Solebury School in Solebury Township, and graduated from Beverly Hills High School.